CodeTrafficker/call-center/README.md

 ## To-Dos
 - Actually connect to a backend to submit form data
-- Manager Views, to access submitted data and track calls
+- Create Manager Views, to access submitted data and track calls
-- Admin View to manage login access
+- Create Admin View to manage login access
 - 404 handling

 ## Learn More
 ### Create-React-App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+Learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ### Surge.sh
 "Static web publishing for Front-End Developers --